-The two internships (CO 785 and CO 787) require completion of a total of 600 clock hours over two semesters in an approved school setting under the supervision of an appropriately trained and certified/licensed school counselor.
+The two internships require completion of a total of 600 clock hours over two semesters in an approved school setting under the supervision of an appropriately trained and certified/licensed school counselor.
 A minimum of 240 direct service hours are required with K-12 students and those who support their development.
 Counseling services may include individual, group, and family counseling, assessment, consulting, program development and evaluation, and team building.
 Additional requirements include at least one hour of individual supervision and one and one-half hours of group supervision per week with qualified supervisors.
 Student performance is monitored each semester and includes a formal evaluation at course end.
-Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis; CO 505 Groups in Counseling; CO 506 Introduction to School Counseling; CO 511 Counseling Practicum; and completion of at least thirty hours of the program.
-Two hours.
+Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis; CO 505 Groups in Counseling; CO 506 Introduction to School Counseling; CO 511 Counseling Practicum; CO 539 Group Experience; T/M 501 Mentored Spiritual Formation I; and completion of at least thirty hours of the program.
+One hour.